microsoft/CNTK/Documentation/current_iteration.md

 ## Bug fixes
 - Updated doc for Convolution layer to include group and dilation arguments.
 - Added improved input validation for group convolution.
+- Updated `LogSoftMax` to use more numerically stable implementation.

 ## ONNX
 ### Updates
+- Updated CNTK's ONNX import/export to use ONNX 1.2 spec.
 - Major update to how batch and sequence axes are handled in export and import.
 As a result, the complex scenarios and edge cases are handled accurately.
 - Updated CNTK's ONNX `BatchNormalization` op export/import to latest spec.
 - Added model domain to ONNX model export.